jacksontrieu/react-bulletproof-button/README.md

 CSS support for HTML emails differs wildly between email clients, making it difficult to create HTML that will render consistently across a wide range of email clients.

-In particular, older Outlook clients (2007/2010/2013) use the Microsoft Word rendering enginer which limits HTML emails to a subset of the modern CSS spec.
+In particular, older Outlook clients (2007/2010/2013) use the Microsoft Word rendering engine which limits HTML emails to a subset of the modern CSS spec.

 Bulletproof buttons allow you to design and render gorgeous buttons using progressively enhanced VML and CSS.